 In Depth Information on Euskina Cream

-- Use of sunscreen is a must while using hydroquinone.
+- Use of sunscreen is a must while using hydroquinone topical.
 Avoid unnecessary sun exposures and cover the treated areas with clothing.
 Even minimal exposure to sunlight can reverse the bleaching effect of hydroquinone.

 - Discontinue use and contact your doctor immediately if you develop allergic skin reaction or notice blue-black darkening of skin upon use of hydroquinone.